Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 ### Update the Azure resources

 With `azd up` or `azd provision`, you can update the existing function app in Azure, with the changes you made to the Bicep template.

-> [!IMPORTANT]
-> Before doing this, you have to fully delete the app registration.
-Then, you can perform the update, and complete the additional steps to update the SPFx configuration.

-1. Fully delete the app registration:
+But this action will clear the secret value in the environment variable `MICROSOFT_PROVIDER_AUTHENTICATION_SECRET`.
+Once the update finished, you will have to set it back.

+### Deleting the Azure resources

+Running the command `azd down`, or deleting the resource group, does not delete the app registration.
+Follow the steps below to fully delete it:

-   1. Go to the [app registrations](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType~/null/sourceType/Microsoft_AAD_IAM) and delete the application `azd-function-spfx-custom-api`
+1. Go to the [app registrations](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType~/null/sourceType/Microsoft_AAD_IAM) and delete the application `azd-function-spfx-custom-api`.
-   1. Then, click on the tab "Deleted applications", and permanently delete the application `azd-function-spfx-custom-api`
+1. Then, click on the tab "Deleted applications", and permanently delete the application `azd-function-spfx-custom-api`.

-1. You can now run `azd up` or `azd provision` to update the existing function app in Azure.
-It will configure it with a new app registration.

-1. Once the function app was updated, you need to:
-   1. Follow the steps in ["Entra ID authentication not enabled"](#Entra-ID-authentication-not-enabled) to actually enable the Entra ID authentication in the function app.
-   1. Re-upload the SPFx package (as-is, no change is needed) to the app catalog, and then re-validate the trust in the API access page.
-   1. Edit the WebPart properties to update the client ID and the function app key.
+> [!WARNING]
+> You won't be able to re-provision the resources in Azure until you permanently deleted the app registration as explained above.

 ### Features in preview

 - Azure Functions Flex Consumption plan is currently in preview, be aware about its [current limitations and issues](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan#considerations).
 - The Graph resource provider for Bicep is currently [in preview](https://learn.microsoft.com/graph/templates/quickstart-create-bicep-interactive-mode?tabs=CLI).

-## Cleanup the resources in Azure and Entra ID

-To delete the resources this project created in Azure and Entra ID:

-- Either run the command `azd down`, or delete the resource group (which has the azd environment's name by default).
-- Manually delete the app registration as explained in ["Update the Azure resources"](#update-the-azure-resources).